lmjcbs/top-companies-CLI/README.md

 # TopCompaniesCLI

 Welcome to Top Companies CLI!
-A CLI tool for job-searchers to research the best companies to apply to work for in America.
+A CLI tool for job-searchers to research the best companies to work for in America.

 ## Installation